Women & Gender-based Trauma

 Hilorie Baer, Kosha Joubert, Bee James

-In this Lab we will be researching the collective trauma that emerges from gender identity, gender injustice and sexual & domestic abuse.
-In this phase, the Lab will be for women from all continents and all cultural backgrounds (in the future, a mixed Lab on the same topics might be initiated).
-We will be seeking to feel and ‘presence’ how gender-based trauma shapes our worldviews and institutions, our ways of being and ‘othering’.
+In this Lab we researched the collective trauma that emerges from female gender identity, gender injustice and sexual & domestic abuse.
+This first lab cycle was for those identifying as women only.
+We aimed to ‘presence’ how gender-based trauma shapes our worldviews and institutions, our ways of being and ‘othering’.
 How do we participate either in the integration or in the perpetuation of this trauma?
 And what are the ingredients that might make it possible for us to heal together?
-We will explore these questions through the specific perspectives and experiences that participants bring.
+We explored these questions through the specific perspectives and experiences that participants bring.